 To purchase a copy of Wisdom For The Warrior click here!

-For more information about Fran Pultro and Philadelphia Academy Of Defensive Arts visit the school website at http://padaphilly.webs.com and the Philadelphia Academy Of Defensive Arts listing on the Martial Arts Schools and Businesses Directory using the image on the right.
+For more information about Fran Pultro and Philadelphia Academy Of Defensive Arts visit the school website at http://padaphilly.webs.com and the Philadelphia Academy Of Defensive Arts listing on the Martial Arts Schools and Businesses Directory using the image on the left.